 So how can business owners and company leaders balance it all to everyone’s satisfaction?
 HR outsourcing means drawing on outside, third-party expertise to support some or all of the functions of human resources.
 When handled properly, this move can be a major win for organizations of all sizes.
 Let’s review everything you need to know to make the right move for your business and use human resources outsourcing to your advantage.

 Outsourcing HR Functions

 Before we start exploring what the ideal HR outsourcing configuration looks like for you, let’s get back to that complicated definition we were discussing and shed some more light on it.
+If you are asking, which activities of HR are outsourced, the answer is all of these basic functions can be outsourced.
 Here are the 7 basic functions of human resources: